-On Monday, December 6, 2021, eligible voters will be asked to vote yes or no on the following proposition:
+On Monday, December 5, 2022, eligible voters will be asked to vote yes or no on the following propositions:

-“…the Board of Education of the Otego-Unadilla Central School is hereby authorized to lease and expend therefore, including costs incidental thereto and the financing thereof, an amount not to exceed the estimated maximum cost one hundred thousand dollars ($100,000) per year, and for a term not to exceed five (5) years, the following motor vehicles: three (3) large passenger school buses, and one (1) medium passenger school bus.…”
+“…the Board of Education of the Otego-Unadilla Central School District is hereby authorized to lease and expend therefore, including costs incidental thereto and the financing thereof, an amount not to exceed the estimated maximum cost of one hundred thirty-five thousand dollars ($135,000) per year, and for a term not to exceed five (5) years, the following motor vehicles: three (3) large school buses and one (1) medium school bus.”

 Why is it more cost-effective for Unatego to lease rather than purchase buses?

-In 2013, the Unatego Board of Education made a commitment to transition from a wholly owned fleet to a fully leased fleet of buses over a period of five years.
-During the 2014-2015 school year, the district leased four buses, with a full extended warranty, for a period of five years.
-Each subsequent school year, the district has been leasing, with voter approval, four or five buses per year.
-During the 2021-2022 school year, four buses leased in 2016 must be returned to the dealer and will need to be replaced in the district fleet.
-Each year hereafter, the district will replace four or five buses as their leases (and warranties) expire.
+In 2013, the Unatego Board of Education made a commitment to transition from a wholly owned fleet to a fully-leased fleet of buses over a period of five years.
+During the 2014-2015 school year, the District leased four buses, with a full extended warranty, for a period of five years.
+Each subsequent school year, the District has been leasing, with voter approval, four or five buses per year.
+During the 2022-2023 school year, four buses leased in 2017 must be returned to the dealer and will need to be replaced in the District fleet.
+Each year hereafter, the District will replace four or five buses as their leases (and warranties) expire.

 To replace the buses going ‘off lease’.
 If we maintain this annual rotation schedule, the impact to taxpayers will not increase significantly and we will continue to generate NYS Transportation Aid to cover 90% of the cost of the leases.